MORE ABOUT US

 All STW Outdoor Activities follow the Outdoor Safety Code.

-DEPARTMENT OF CONSERVATION ACTIVITY MINIMUM IMPACT CODES
+ACTIVITY MINIMUM IMPACT CODES

 STW as an organisation is committed to following at all times the following DOC Activity Minimum Impact Codes: Leave No Trace, Camping Care - Activity Minimal Impact Code, Disposal of Human Waste where no toilets provided - Activity Minimum Impact Code, Feminine Hygiene in the backcountry - Activity Minimum Impact Code, Photography Care Code - Activity Minimum Impact Code